codingskynet/fights/README.md

 - On your turn, you can move your pawn, install wall, or rotate the local board.
   - You cannot drop out your turn.
 - The pawn can move to 4 directions(up, down, left, right).
-  - Your pawn can jump over that pawn if there is the other player's pawn toward chosen direction.
+  - Your pawn can jump over that pawn if there is the other pawn toward chosen direction.
+If there is a wall behind the other pawn which is in front of your pawn, you can jump diagonally.
   - Your pawn cannot move if there is a wall toward chosen direction.
 - You can install your wall anywhere.
   - You cannot install your wall if the other pawn cannot move to the winning area(the opposite side of the board) after installing.